Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/README.md

 - Examples I worked with: RDS, DynamoDB.
 - They are important because they ensure fast, reliable data access for apps.

-**Security**
-- I used IAM to control access.
-- I learned about roles, policies, MFA, and basic encryption.
-- Security is important because it protects resources and data.

 ---